Water Conservation has a few goals to ensure the resource for future generations.

 · Homes in rural areas of the US and Europe although may not benefit by having a meter as they are often off the network, it is estimated that metering alone could save 20-40%.

 Waste water is an important factor in water management as if we use less water we create less waste.
-This type of water waste, if not treated correctly, is also a source of water pollution in the environment.
+We have a few tips to help you reduce your water waste at home.

 Did you know?